The Struggles of a Teenage Girl With a Late Autism Diagnosis

 In her first group therapy session with a group of teenage girls, Nikki would not sit at the table.
 Instead, she chose to sit in a chair in the corner of the room, with her back partially turned towards the group.
 Eventually, she sat at the table but did not develop any relationships with any of the other girls.
 In her one-on-one sessions, she spoke as little as possible.

-Up until the anorexia diagnosis, Nikki’s primary diagnosis was severe social anxiety disorder.
+Up until the anorexia diagnosis, Nikki’s primary diagnosis was a severe social anxiety disorder.
 After months of Nikki’s therapist being unable to develop even a rudimentary therapeutic alliance, the therapist invited us into her office and made two life-altering suggestions.
 First, she said, ‘This does not look like social anxiety disorder to us.

 A teenage girl with social anxiety does not draw attention to herself in a social situation by sitting outside a group with her back to them.
 She tries to blend in and be invisible.’
 She paused while we absorbed this idea, before hitting us with the next.
 ‘We have never worked with a young person who is this unwilling or unable to connect with her therapist after a prolonged period of engagement.